 A home equity loan can go by many names, such as an equity loan, equity mortgage, or a second mortgage.
-These loans allow you to borrow money against the equity you have built in your home.
+These loans allow you to borrow money against the equity you have built in your home in Water Plantation, SC.
 The amount you can borrow will depend, at least in part, on how much equity you have.

 Equity refers to the difference between the fair market value of your home and what you owe on your mortgage.
 If your home is valued at $300,000 and you owe $225,000 on your home loan, you have $75,000 in equity.
 Most people can borrow up to 85 percent of their home equity in a loan.

-When you take out an equity loan, you have access to the full amount of the loan.
+When you take out an equity loan in Water Plantation, SC, you have access to the full amount of the loan.
 This is the primary difference between an equity loan and a home equity line of credit, or HELOC, which works much like a credit card with a line of credit.